Flea Markets in Los Angeles

 For more information: Read here our full review of Venice High Flea Market

-Craving for more flea markets in the region?
-Don’t miss your chance to read our review of the Best Flea Markets in California!
-Beyond its granite Sierra peaks, its celebrated coastline, and broad heartland, the Golden State has more to offer than a lifetime of vacations.
-From the exuberance of the Rose Bowl Flea Market to the cozy setting of Jamestown Village Vintage Flea Market, we’ve handpicked for you the 8 Top Flea Markets in California.
+Are you craving more flea markets in the region?
+Make sure you read our review of the best flea markets in California!
+Beyond its granite Sierra peaks, celebrated coastline and vast heartland, the Golden State offers more than a lifetime of holidays.
+From the vibrant Rose Bowl Flea Market to the intimate Jamestown Village Vintage Flea Market, we have handpicked the eight top flea markets in California just for you.California’s best flea markets are also available as a map on fleamapket.com!
+Just click the link or the map below for an interactive browsing experience.